 Side sleepers have further needs for pressure relief than stomach and back positions.
 This is because they have more weight distributed over a smaller area.
 Most will benefit from the memory layer that provided pressure relief for shoulders and hips.

 While we believe most people will be a good fit for this bed, significantly heavier individuals may need medium-firm to firm support for their backs, necks, and hips.
-However, extremely lightweight individuals that are side sleepers may need a softer bed for adequate pressure relief.
+The manufacturer recommends a 300-pound weight limit.

 Leesa’s premium foam mattress works wonders for sleepers of all positions.
 With medium firmness, solid support, and the pressure relief of memory foam, there is something for everyone with this bed.
 The cost of this product is much lower than you would see in a traditional brick-and-mortar, and the charitable initiatives the company spearheads should make it even easier to get a good night’s rest knowing a portion of your purchase is going to a good cause.